amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 Installation
 ~~~~~~~~~~~~

-If you have installed your working environment using :ref:`the bundled installation script <install-bundeld>`, then Vitis AI ONNX quantization is already installed.
+If you have prepared your working environment using :ref:`the bundled installation script <install-bundeld>`, then Vitis AI ONNX quantizer is already installed.

 Otherwise, ensure that Vitis AI ONNX Quantizer is correctly installed as per :ref:`ONNX Quantizer installation instructions <install-onnx-quantizer>`.